-There is a good deal of regional variation though with the Southern part of the country certainly the cheapest, particularly Andalusia.
-Prices are a bit higher in Barcelona and Madrid than in the smaller towns but not considerably so and the same is true of some of the more tourist-orientated resorts, which line the Costa del Sol, Costa Blanca and Costa Brava.
+There is a good deal of regional variation though with the southern part of the country and regions such as Andalusia and Murcia typically the cheapest (although there are isolated expensive towns in those places too).
+Prices are a bit higher in Barcelona and Madrid than in most of the smaller cities and the same is largely true of some of the more upmarket tourist-orientated resorts, which line the Costa del Sol, Costa Blanca and Costa Brava.

-Eating and drinking out is cheap if you are a bit savvy and head away from the tourist areas but a night out anywhere can still set you back close to our suggested Spain backpacking budget of 45 Euros with entry to clubs alone typically 10-20 Euros including a drink or perhaps two.
-On the plus side, drinking in squares and parks is generally tolerated and you can get a litre of beer or cheap plastic bottle of Sangria for little over a Euro in the supermarkets.
+Eating and drinking out is cheap enough if you are a bit savvy and head away from the tourist areas and more expensive bars and restaurants.
+However a night out anywhere can still easily set you back close to our suggested daily Spain backpacking budget of 50 Euros per day, certainly if you end up in a club where entry alone can come to around 10-20 Euros, although it usually includes a drink.
+On the plus side, drinking in squares, parks and beaches is generally tolerated and you can get a litre of beer or cheap plastic bottle of Sangria for less than a couple of Euros in the supermarkets.